Employment claims pricing

 Our pricing for bringing and defending claims for unfair or wrongful dismissal

 The following fees are an indication only and may vary according to the particular matter as we outline below.
+These fees do not apply to whistleblowing claims, claims purely for discrimination/other types of automatic unfair dismissal cases.

 - Simple case: £15,000 – £20,000 (excluding VAT)